Richardzhangxx/AMR-Benchmark/README.md

 # Remarks
 You will need to download the appropriate dataset and change the flie path to the corresponding dataset in your code.
 There is no guarantee that the code can run sucessfully under other environmental configurations, but there may be performance differences due to different hardware conditions.

 About DAE: In the author's open source code, decoder uses the TimeDistributed layer.
-In our implementation, decoder unfolds the data and uses a fully connected layer to reconstruct the input, so the difference is described here. [(Source code for DAE)](https://github.com/WuLoli/LSTMDAE)
+In our initial implementation, decoder unfolds the data and uses a fully connected layer to reconstruct the input, so the difference is described here. [(Source code for DAE)](https://github.com/WuLoli/LSTMDAE)  We updated the DAE source code and experimental results with TimeDistributed layer as decoder in our website.

 # Acknowledgement
 Our code is partly based on [leena201818](https://github.com/leena201818).
 Thanks [leena201818](https://github.com/leena201818) and [wzjialang](https://github.com/wzjialang/MCLDNN#introduction) for their great work!